"Nobody in science now believes that sexual orientation is caused by events

 unshakable belief that the authors of the Bible were

 inspired by God and that they produced inerrant text.
-Further, they interpret the Bible as
+Further, many interpret the six or seven "clobber passages" in the Bible that seem to touch on homosexual activity as

 implying that everyone is naturally heterosexual.
 They are unlikely to alter